Peter-Kahl/Epistemocracy-in-Higher-Education/README.md

 ## Working Paper Status

-This paper forms part of a wider research programme on fiduciary-epistemic governance and will be integrated into my forthcoming monograph _Beyond Epistemic Clientelism_.
-Readers are welcome to cite it, but please note that revisions are likely as the material is incorporated into the book project.
+This is a provisional draft circulated for discussion; readers are welcome to cite it, noting that revisions may follow in later versions.

 ## Download Latest Edition